 Procurement: People with disabilities will be treated equitably with respect to the procurement, use and benefit of County services, programs, goods and facilities in a manner that respects their dignity, independence, and integration.
 This commitment extends to residents, employees, visitors and other stakeholders with visible and non-visible disabilities.
 Furthermore, the County will ensure that accessibility is integrated into all County initiatives, business practices, boards, committees, departments and divisions.
 Where it is not practicable to incorporate accessibility criteria and features into the procurement of goods, services or facilities, an explanation will be provided, upon request.

-Reporting: Reports will be shared with Grey County Council on the progress and implementation of this multi-year accessibility plan and this information will be posted on www.Grey.ca and will be available in alternate formats upon request.
-The multi-year accessibility plan will continue to be updated once every five years with other updates made throughout the term as required.
-Compliance reports will be filed with the Accessibility Directorate as required.
+Reporting: Reports are shared with Grey County Council on the progress and implementation of this multi-year accessibility plan and this information is posted on www.Grey.ca and is available in alternate formats upon request.
+The multi-year accessibility plan is updated once every five years with other updates made throughout the term as required.
+Compliance reports are filed with the Accessibility Directorate as required.

-To date, reporting to Council has lapsed.
-Grey County’s accessibility coordinator will create a plan to provide an accessibility report in the final quarter of each year.

 Training: All Grey County employees and volunteers receive mandatory accessibility training.
 Everyone will receive general training on accessibility which will include legislation, requirements (AODA and Integrated Accessibility Standards Regulation, Human Rights Code) and customer service training.
 Staff will also receive necessary job-specific training to ensure their day-to-day work is accessible.
 Staff and department heads will have the responsibility of staying up to date with changes within their designated fields (example: a web designer taking WCAG training).
 The Accessibility Coordinator is available to provide additional support as needed.

 All staff receive accessibility training during orientation.
 Addition job-specific training is provided on a case-by-case basis as necessary.
 For example, all staff who will create documents for the County will receive accessible document training in conjunction with training on Grey County’s document management system.